XSSpark/l4re_wiki/styleguide.md

 to ensure that exceptions print a meaningful message.
 You can also add a catch-all try-catch in the main function.
 As a rule, this should be the only try-catch you should need in your application.

+## Defensive Programming

+### Type Casting

+Code must be written in a way that minimizes the need for casts.
+In particular, consider the value range and signedness for POD variables and be mindful of narrowing casts.

+When having to cast, always use C++-style casts.
+The following rules apply:

+* when using `dynamic_cast` the result must be checked for `nullptr`
+* `reinterpret_cast` may only be used in dedicated allocator functions that provide typed memory

+### Error Checking of Input

+Do not trust the content of received IPC.
+Use the RPC framework to ensure correct handling of the IPC buffer and check the value range of parameters.

+When a function returns an error, the caller must always check for the error condition.
+You may use `L4Re::chksys()` to convert the error to an exception.

+### Assertions

+**Do** use assertions to

+* express pre- and postconditions of functions,
+* check for programming errors that are not expected to ever occur.

+**Don't** use assertions to

+* check for errors that may be expected in production
+* stop the program on an unexpected condition.

+Assertion must not have side effects.
+The program must work safely when they are disabled.
+In particular, the core components must be able to handle unexpected conditions in a way that the system remains in a safe state.

+### goto, setjmp, longjmp

+Do not use `goto`, `setjmp` or `longjmp`.

+The only exception is in C code: `goto` may be used to clean resources during error handling.

 ## Commenting